 You can use hydrogen peroxide to keep your gardening tools, pots, seed trays, and containers sterile.

-Simply spray surfaces with 6 to 9 percent concentration of hydrogen peroxide to avoid introducing pathogens to your plants from your tools.
+Simply spray surfaces with 6 to 9 percent concentration of hydrogen peroxide to avoid introducing pathogens to your plants from your gardening tools.

 It Can Promote Plant Growth